Home Blog Software engineering

 An example of infrastructure requirements for Jira Data Center deployment.
 Source: Atlassian Documentation

 The testers should first validate the application data.
 After that, a good tip is to let the actual end-users in to receive feedback and spot potential problems.
 During the User Acceptance Testing, the end-users should be able to replicate their day-to-day tasks on the test environment and approve that their requirements for improvement have been met.
 While testing, we should make sure that the test dataset is integral and similar in size to what we’re going to move in production.
-The best option is to try moving the actual project data – this way, we’ll make sure that we have accurate estimates for procedures like backups, which may impact the duration of the whole process a lot.
+The best option is to try moving the actual project data.
+This way, we make sure that we have accurate estimates for procedures like backups.
+It may impact the duration of the whole process a lot.

 When everything’s ready for the launch, the most important thing is to wisely choose the migration date.
 It shouldn’t impact the users and processes inside the company.
 Moreover, the key team members have to be available.
 Unfortunately for us, it often means an all-nighter or a weekend gig.
 Experienced admins are already familiar with such a schedule.
 If these options aren’t available, we should choose a time outside the peak usage hours.
 What is crucial – we should take into consideration all the time zones.
 The release shouldn’t collide with important events like automatic software releases.
 Of course, we should communicate the launch in advance so that everyone’s informed and prepared.

 But the work barely ends after the target instance goes live.
 The next steps are: